 Do you ever feel guilty about sipping away a bottle of wine in the evening while reading your favourite true crime book, or when you go out for a few gin and tonics with the girls?
 I usually even avoid thinking about the number of calories I drank and end up skipping meals to make…

 In the last couple of weeks, we all spent more time on the couch than we thought it’s even possible and unfortunately the end is still far away.
 So it’s time to face it – we all need to turn our flats into the perfect place for a comfortable night in with your favourite documentary.
 The Danish already perfected Hygge, it is our turn now!

 We can all use something which helps ease our stress and anxiety and helps us fall asleep.
 Weighted blankets provide a sensation of being hugged which shown to increase the level of serotonin (happy hormones) and melatonin (hormone that regulates sleep-wake cycle), and also releases cortisol (stress hormone).

 Keep in mind when picking out the blanket that it has to be as heavy as 10% of your weight to be see the change in your sleep and anxiety.

-Are you going alcohol free for the night?
+Are you going alcohol-free for the night?
 I commend you!
 But is there anything better than the smell of a lovely gin and tonic or a glass of wine?
 I thought so.
-Luckily there is a solution to have your cake and eat it too – Bottled Up wine scented candles!
+Luckily there is a solution to have your cake and eat it too – Gin & Tonic scented candle!

 I remembered to something reading on him being caught a few years back but my true crime obsession didn’t reach the current levels yet so I thought it is time I do my research and check up on the case.
 You could imagine my surprise when I read that there were significant developments in the case of Joseph DeAngelo.